koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 ## Intuition Pumps

+> [!warning]
-_I'm going to say some things that won't make sense right away; read carefully, but please don't dwell._
+> I'm going to say some things that won't make sense right away; read carefully, but please don't dwell.

  $u_A$ is an agent's utility function, while $u_H$ is some imaginary distillation of human preferences.